The draft Far North Queensland (FNQ) Regional Plan 2025 is now under review after public consultation.

-All posts will be considered during the finalisation of the FNQ Regional Plan, however, please note these comments are not considered as a formal (“properly made”) submission.
+Below are the ideas that were shared during consultation.
+All posts will be considered during the finalisation of the FNQ Regional Plan, however, please note these comments are not considered as formal (“properly made”) submissions.

 What is your feedback?